 The past few years have been marked by the growing global awareness of the need to protect our planet.
 This new consciousness has also infiltrated the fashion industry, and at Sézane, we make it a priority.
 We’ve recruited a team of experts who have come up with concrete ways for us to lessen our environmental impact, including an increase in the share of eco-friendly materials we use for our collections (e.g. linen, Lyocell, and certified organic cotton) and the production of sustainable capsule collections.

 It depends on your definition of “sustainability” and the challenges that accompany it: water pollution, CO2 emissions from soils, the use of natural resources...unfortunately, there’s no single solution for all these problems.
 Any kind of production has an impact on the planet, including that performed by the fashion industry.
 Sustainable fashion involves weighing the pros and cons and coming up with the best possible solutions.
 Both conventional and organic cotton are renewable but grown in faraway places where farmland might be better used for the production of food.
 The manufacturing of synthetic fibres gives rise to waste.
 What’s more, these fibres are non-biodegradable and generate CO2 emissions at the end of their life cycle when they are incinerated.
-Artificial fibres such as viscose contribute to deforestation, even if the FSC certification has been created to limit their effects.
+Artificial fibres such as viscose contribute to deforestation.
 Leather may be renewable and simply a by-product of another industry (food), but cattle breeding has a large carbon footprint.

 We must work around these limitations and focus on the production of long-lasting clothes developed along as sustainable a production chain as possible.